Manager UI

 Create an agent

-Agents are a specific type of asset used to connect to external sensors, actuators, gateways, or services using protocols.
-They are added in the same manner as assets by clicking the + in the header of the asset tree.
+in the header of the asset tree.
 This will open a modal that shows the available agent types at the top of the list.
 You will see the generic ones: HTTP, WebSocket, MQTT, TCP, UDP and SNMP; as well as more specific ones like Z-Wave, KNX or Velbus.
-Once you create an Agent, the agent page will display the relevant attributes, required to establish an actual connection to the external world.

 Some Agents have auto discovery (e.g. Z-Wave) or use configuration files (e.g. KNX and Velbus).
 The Agent page will show a discovery button or a file selector.
-Once set correctly the Agent will also create an additional asset/attribute structure for all discovered or configured assets.
+Once set correctly, the Agent will also create an additional asset/attribute structure for all discovered or configured assets.

 Figure 5.
 Creating an Agent, using the HTTP Agent (top) creates the Agent asset page (bottom)